-In 1891, Jefferson created Jefferson Hospital Training School for Nurses.
-Now known as Jefferson School of Nursing, it offers a continuum of fully-accredited nursing degree programs, from baccalaureate through doctoral levels.
+In 1891, Jefferson created Jefferson Hospital Training College for Nurses.
+Now known as Jefferson College of Nursing, it offers a continuum of fully-accredited nursing degree programs, from baccalaureate through doctoral levels.

 Jefferson Hospital, 1877

-The Jefferson Graduate School of Biomedical Sciences (JGSBS) offers courses and programs across a wide field of basic and translational biomedical sciences leading to the PhD degree, the MS degree, and to graduate certificate programs.
+The Jefferson College of Biomedical Sciences (JCBS) offers courses and programs across a wide field of basic and translational biomedical sciences leading to the PhD degree, the MS degree, and to graduate certificate programs.

-As the first designated School of Population Health in the country, the Jefferson School of Population Health (JSPH), also founded in 2008, is dedicated to the exploration of policies and forces that determine the health and quality of life of populations, locally, nationally, and globally.
-Accordingly, the JSPH mission is to prepare leaders with global vision to develop, implement, and evaluate health policies and systems that improve the health of populations and thereby enhance the quality of life.
+As the first designated school of Population Health in the country, the Jefferson College of Population Health (JCPH), also founded in 2008, is dedicated to the exploration of policies and forces that determine the health and quality of life of populations, locally, nationally, and globally.
+Accordingly, the JCPH mission is to prepare leaders with global vision to develop, implement, and evaluate health policies and systems that improve the health of populations and thereby enhance the quality of life.

 Today, we are the largest free-standing health sciences university in Philadelphia.
 Thomas Jefferson University, along with its clinical partner, Jefferson University Hospitals treats more than 46,000 inpatients and 1,000,000 outpatients every year.